ibm-mas/cli/docs/commands/install.md

 - `--manage-cryptox-key MAS_APP_SETTINGS_CRYPTOX_KEY`                                       Set `MXE_SECURITY_CRYPTOX_KEY` value if you want to customize your Manage database encryption keys
 - `--manage-old-crypto-key MAS_APP_SETTINGS_OLD_CRYPTO_KEY`                                 Set `MXE_SECURITY_OLD_CRYPTO_KEY` value if you want to customize your Manage database encryption keys
 - `--manage-old-cryptox-key MAS_APP_SETTINGS_OLD_CRYPTOX_KEY`                               Set `MXE_SECURITY_OLD_CRYPTOX_KEY` value if you want to customize your Manage database encryption keys
 - `--manage-override-encryption-secrets`                                                    Overrides any existing Manage database encryption keys.
-A backup of the original secret holding existing encryption keys is taken prior overriding it with the new defined keys.
+A backup of the original secret holding existing encryption keys is taken prior overriding it with the new defined keys

 ### Other Commands:
 - `--no-wait-for-pvcs` If you are using using storage classes that utilize 'WaitForFirstConsumer' binding mode use this flag
 - `--no-confirm`       Launch the install without prompting for confirmation
 - `--accept-license`   Accept MAS and Maximo IT (if applicable) licenses
+- `--skip-pre-check`   Skips the 'pre-install-check' task in the pipeline
 - `-h, --help`         Show install help message

 Non-Interactive Install
 -------------------------------------------------------------------------------